-Gold Tipped Oriental Spruce will grow to be about 40 feet tall at maturity, with a spread of 20 feet.
+Oriental Spruce will grow to be about 60 feet tall at maturity, with a spread of 25 feet.
 It has a low canopy, and should not be planted underneath power lines.
 It grows at a slow rate, and under ideal conditions can be expected to live for 70 years or more.

 This tree should only be grown in full sunlight.
 It is very adaptable to both dry and moist growing conditions, but will not tolerate any standing water.
 It is not particular as to soil type or pH.
 It is somewhat tolerant of urban pollution, and will benefit from being planted in a relatively sheltered location.
 Consider applying a thick mulch around the root zone in winter to protect it in exposed locations or colder microclimates.
-This is a selected variety of a species not originally from North America.
+This species is not originally from North America.